A hydrocelectomy is a procedure to correct a hydrocele. A hydrocele is a buildup of fluid in the membrane that surrounds the testicle.

 The incision in the skin will then be closed with stitches.
 A waterproof dressing may be applied to the incision.

 Less than 1 hour

 How Much Will It Hurt?

 Anesthesia will prevent pain during surgery.
 The scrotum may be sore for a few days after surgery.
-Pain and discomfort after the procedure can be managed with medications.
+Pain and discomfort can be managed with medicine.

 At the Care Center

-Blood pressure, pulse, and breathing will be monitored in a recovery room.
-Recovery will also include medications to manage pain.
+Vital signs will be monitored in a recovery room.
+Medicine will also be given to manage pain.